TULiberalArts/tech-notes/_docs/adobe/about.md

 ## What is Adobe Creative Cloud?

-[Adobe Creative Cloud][1] is a suite of apps, web services, and resources for all your creative projects — photography, graphic design, video editing, UX design, drawing and painting, social media, and more.
+[Adobe Creative Cloud][1] is a suite of apps, web services, and resources for all your creative projects — photography, graphic design, video editing, UX, design, drawing and painting, social media, and more.

 Adobe Creative Cloud helps you bring your creative projects to life in